jpdias/botnet-lab/botnet-wiki/_posts/anatomy/2015-01-30-how-bots-and-botnets-work.markdown

 title:  "How Bots and Botnets work"
 date:   2015-01-30 10:21:50
 categories: anatomy
+excerpt: Detailed explaination on how bots spread and how they are controlled by their masters.
 ---

 This section will in detail explain how bots spread and how they are controlled by their masters.